assiro/foil-assist-controller/README.md

 Output of the receiver is PPM signal for VESC 75100

-VESC data are stored on SDCARD of the reiceiver and showed on trasmitter's display
+VESC data are stored on SDCARD of the reiceiver and showed on trasmitter's display The receiver module generates a wifi hot spot where is possible to connect by a browser for data analyze and settings